Animal Licensing

 - keeping or training animals for exhibition.

-The regulations apply conditions that licence holders must comply with.
-You will be given a rating dependent on specified criteria.
+The regulations apply conditions that licence holders must comply with, this means If you get a licence, you must follow certain rules.
+Your business will be given a star rating based on how well you meet these rules/ specified criteria.

 Animal boarding establishments

-A licence is needed to keep a boarding establishment for animals.
+A licence is needed to keep a boarding establishment for animals, you look after cats or dogs for other people.
 This includes any business which provides accommodation for cats or dogs owned by other people.
 Both commercial premises, such as kennels and catteries, and home boarders who look after pets within their own home require licences, as do businesses providing day-time accommodation for pets (for example, dog day care and cat crèches).

 - Guidance notes for boarding dogs in kennels (PDF, 0.2MB, 27 pages)